 Occupational Health & Safety

-- Employees will be instructed to ensure that they maintain physical distancing in any shared workspace or common areas by a minimum of 2 meters.
-Should employees not be able to consistently maintain a minimum of 2 meters apart, the Canadian Public Health Agency recommends that masks be worn.
+Employees will be instructed to ensure that they maintain physical distancing in any shared workspace or common areas by a minimum of 2 meters.
+Should employees not be able to consistently maintain a minimum of 2 meters apart, masks must be worn.

-- Employees will be provided with medical grade masks to wear while at work.
-These can be picked up from the Director of Boarding and Health Services office or Health Centre.
+Employees will be provided with medical grade masks to wear while at work.
+These can be picked up from the Director of Boarding and Health Services office or the Health Centre.

-- Employees will have the option of wearing a Face Shield provided by the School.
+Employees will have the option of wearing a face shield/goggles provided by the School.
 Video Assembling the COVID Shield - Instructions – How to Care for your Shield

 The use of masks is an added way to protect others around you, particularly when physical distancing may be a challenge.
 It is currently mandatory to wear a non-medical mask in enclosed public spaces in York Region.
-Medical masks and face shields will be provided for faculty and staff and are required to be worn, with reasonable exceptions for medical conditions.
+Medical masks and face shields will be provided for faculty and staff.
+Staff are required to wear a medical mask, with reasonable exceptions for medical conditions.
 Students in Grades JK-12 are required to wear non-medical or cloth masks while in school buildings.
 Students in Kindergarten to Grade 3 are required to wear face shields when outside.
-Faculty should ensure that there is enough supervised outdoor time during the day to allow for breaks from mask wearing.
+Masks may be temporarily removed indoors to consume food or drink, with a minimum distance of two metres maintained between cohorts and as much distancing as possible within a cohort.
+Students are not required to wear masks outdoors, but distancing should be encouraged between cohorts as much as possible.
 Reasonable exceptions will be made as required for medical or sensory conditions.

 Putting on Eye Protection – Ontario Public Health Video